mboboGO/DVBE/README.md

 # DVBE
-This is an implementation for Domain-aware Visual Bias Eliminating for Generalized Zero-Shot Learning[https://arxiv.org/pdf/2003.13261], which has been accepted by CVPR2020.
+This is an implementation for [Domain-aware Visual Bias Eliminating for Generalized Zero-Shot Learning](https://arxiv.org/pdf/2003.13261), which has been accepted by CVPR2020.

 DVBE is a new state-of-the-art method for generalized zero-shot learning.

 ## Introduction
 This project is a basic implementation of DVBE by pytorch platform.

 To do:
 1. adding the autoML part.
 2. publishing the segmentation version.